Danebae/aligner/README.md

 This standalone HTML tool aligns line comments in text (code) files.
 It's a simple utility that can be run locally in your web browser.

+---

 ## How to Use

-1. **Open the HTML File**: Download the HTML file and open it in your web browser or [run directly](https://danebae.github.io/aligner) from github.
+1. **Open the HTML File**: Download the HTML file and open it in your web browser or [run it directly](https://danebae.github.io/aligner) from GitHub.

 2. **Specify Parameters**:
    - Enter the comment string you want to use (e.g., "//", "#", etc.) in the "Comment String" field.